shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/fix-ssl-certificate-verify-failed.md

 # Fixing the SSL: CERTIFICATE_VERIFY_FAILED issues with the Python API

-The Python API relies on a list of certificates that is bundled with the API and on your machine in order to connect to the various webservices Shotgun uses.
+The Python API relies on a list of certificates that is bundled with the API and on your machine in order to connect to the various webservices {% include product %} uses.
 Unfortunately, new certificate authorities can be released and those might not be bundled with the Python API or OS.

 While our Python API comes with a very recent copy of the certificates, as of February 21st 2019, there’s a bug that prevents the API from using those certificates for Amazon S3 uploads, even if you are using the latest version of the API.
 For background please see [this AWS blog post](https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/).
 To remediate the situation temporarily, you can try the following solutions.